LESSON GROUP 2 PART 1

 - Groom dogs who passively urinate straight through, so they are not in the salon for an extended period of time.

 - Have patience for this dog, over time and with trust they may no longer passively urinate.

 GROOMING DOGS WITH DISABILITIES: LIMB MISSING, BLIND, OR DEAF

-Grooming dogs with disabilities requires special care and understanding.
+Grooming dogs with disabilities require special care and understanding.
 These dogs still need to be groomed.
 The most important part of grooming dogs with disabilities is to be patient.